 1. Take stock of what you already have

 Sort through your child’s things to see what can be reused.
 Is that clipboard still in good shape?
-Does he still have notebooks from the previous year that can be used, or pads of paper that still have blank pages?
-By gathering up the things that you already have, you accomplish several things: You save money, you are organizing your home, and you are being kinder to the environment by reusing and buying less.
+Does he still have notebooks or folders from the previous year that can be used, or pads of paper that still have blank pages?
+By gathering up the things that you already have, and in some cases, making it look like new by decorating it with washi tape or stickers, you accomplish several things: You save money, you are organizing your home, and you are being kinder to the environment by reusing and buying less.

 2. Set Up a School Supply Jar

 Every new school year, your child will probably have some hefty expenses for, say, a pricey calculator or a rental fee for a musical instrument.
 Be prepared for the big and small expected and unexpected expenses by setting up a separate fund for school necessities.
 It can be as simple as a jar into which you put in spare change from your wallet every day.
 Before you know it, you'll have money saved up to cover this year's expenses, and possibly the next's.

 This may seem counter-intuitive given the fact that we are talking about saving money.
 But if you buy a cheap backpack that doesn’t make it through the school year, then that bargain will end up costing you more money in the end.
 Stick to name brands such as Lands’ End, LL.
 Bean or JanSport and High Sierra, which are more likely to be used for years and can even be handed down to younger siblings.